-With the world grinding to a halt, there’s never been a better moment to curl up with a truly great book.
+With the weather being nothing short of miserable, there’s never been a better moment to curl up with a truly great book.

-Summer is ostensibly around the corner, but while the weather remains inconsistent – and the coronavirus epidemic continues to dictate – staying in with a good novel seems like the only way forward.
+Summer is here, but while the weather remains inconsistent – and the coronavirus epidemic continues to dictate – staying in with a good novel seems like the only way forward.

 Fortunately, there’s a wealth of brilliant new books to take your mind off COVID-19 while you’re under self-imposed house arrest.